Chapter 7.2 – Cruise Ports

 • The spending of crew members.

 A cruise passenger spends six to seven times more at a home port than at a port of call.
 Further, the modernization and upgrade of cruise vessels have resulted in a significant downturn in the average expenditures per cruise passenger ashore and an increase in the share of onboard expenditures.
 Still, homeporting continues to have a major impact on the selected port and the associated city and tourist destination.
-In the late 2020s, research at the most important cruise port in Europe revealed that the benefits of homeporting in Barcelona, Spain.
+In the late 2020s, research at the most important cruise port in Europe revealed the benefits of homeporting in Barcelona, Spain.
 There was an average of €202 spending per cruise passenger hosted, with an overnight stay in a hotel, compared to a respective €57 average expenditure of cruise passengers without an overnight stay.
 Comparatively, a holiday tourist would spend an average of €156 in the city with an overnight stay in a hotel.
-Cruise Lines International Association (CLIA) estimates passenger spending before boarding a cruise at $376 and $101 for a port of call.
+Cruise Lines International Association (CLIA) estimates passenger spending before boarding a cruise at $376 for a home port and $101 for a port of call.

 A. Criteria for selecting a home port